SebastianLloret/Alexa-MarkovTrump/README.md

 # Alexa-MarkovTrump
-Uses a Markov chain to approximate Trump's speech.
+Uses the Alexa platform to ask Trump policy questions.